Quantized Quiver Varieties and the Quantum Spin Ruijsenaars-Schneider Model: Calculation of the spectrum

 \section{Calculation of the spectrum}

-We now come to a proposal to calculate the spectrum and eigenstates of the lowest Hamiltonian $H \coloneq \operatorname{Tr} \mathbf{J}[1] = \sum_{i=1}^N \operatorname{Tr} \mathbf{S}_i$.
+We now come to a proposal to calculate eigenvalues and eigenvectors of the lowest Hamiltonian $H \coloneq \operatorname{Tr} \mathbf{J}[1] = \sum_{i=1}^N \operatorname{Tr} \mathbf{S}_i$.
 While it is a very ambitious goal to find eigenfunctions for the rational potential even in the spinless case $\ell=1$, requiring heavy methods of functional analysis \cite{hallnas:2014,hallnas:2018,hallnas:2021}, we can hope to at least discover the spectrum and Fock space structure of an interesting subsector of the model with the help of the Yangian.
 Indeed, from \eqref{eq:currentYangianRel}, we derive

 which closely resembles the way creation operators should commute with the Hamiltonian.
 We remark that the Yangian becomes a symmetry of the Hamiltonian at $\gamma = -\ell$, which is the critical level in the language of \cite{reshetikhin:1990}.
 The appearance of a critical level should be compared with the Gaudin model, where the commutator between the Segal--Sugawara element and the current of the affine Kac--Moody algebra is proportional to $\kappa-\kappa_c$ (where $\kappa$ is the level and $\kappa_c$ is the critical level) \cite{frenkel:2010}.
 On the other hand, we conclude that in the case of non-critical level $\gamma \neq -\ell$, we can use the generators of the Yangian as creation operators to move between energy levels and build up the spectrum of the Hamiltonian.